Stockify Logo

 What is IPO Listing Time?

-IPO listing time refers to the exact time at which a company’s shares start trading on the stock exchange after an IPO.
-In India, stocks get listed on NSE and BSE.
+IPO listing time refers to the exact time at which a company's shares start trading on the stock exchange after an IPO.
+In India, stocks get listed on the NSE and BSE.
 The listing time of an IPO is 10:00 AM on the listing day.

 This means if you’ve been allotted shares in an IPO, they become tradable for you starting at this time.